 - Allowing for telecommuting or home-based work

 Businesses can tailor these and other policies to meet the specific needs of their workplace.
-Of course, not all family friendly requests can be approved, but engaging in the dialogue and working with employees to establish balance is great work everyone involved.
+It may be that not all family friendly requests can be approved, but engaging in the dialogue and working with employees to establish balance is a useful process.

 Looking for more ways to support employees and engage them in healthy, family friendly practices?
 Click here for more resources and ideas.

 Monterey County needs businesses that support families, both behind the scenes with strong family policies and in the public eye as a service to families.
 Ready to apply to become a Monterey County Family Friendly Employer?
 Click here!

 * Bright Beginnings does not provide legal or HR advice.
 Please consult an appropriate professional before implementing changes to your HR policy.